GrattonToint/S2MPJ/README.md

 subdirectory 'matlab_problems' are in the Matlab path.

-Suppose now  we have an optimization code MyOptimizer.m which we would like to apply to one on the S2MPJ problems, let's say `PROBLEM.m`.
+Suppose now  we have an optimization code MyOptimizer.m which we would like to apply to one of the S2MPJ problems, let's say `PROBLEM.m`.
 We first setup the problem data structure, along with the starting point and bounds on the variables by issuing the command
 ```